 Vigan was declared a UNESCO heritage site in 1999 and here you will find the best-preserved Spanish colonial structures in the country.

 During day time, there are many antique and souvenir shops open.

-You shouldn’t miss strolling and riding the Kalesa around Calle Crisologo during the evening.
-The nice thing about our experience after a light pour of rain was that we were the only ones at that evening so this totally gives us that feel of a hundred years ago with the night’s soft romantic breeze.
+You shouldn’t miss strolling and riding a kalesa around Calle Crisologo during the evening.
+The nice thing about our experience after a light pour of rain was that we were the only ones enjoying the street so this totally gives us that feel of a hundred years ago with the night’s soft romantic breeze.

 To keep the heritage alive, all establishments around Calle Crisologo conforms to the colonial style.
-Look at Max Restaurant perfectly fitted to keep the old-world feel.
+Look at Max Restaurant perfectly fitted to keep the old-world charm.

-We want to hang around a little more that night but decided to go back to the homestay.
-We prepared our backpacks and had enough rest for tomorrow’s trip to Laog.
-Check my blog post for our North Luzon Trip to Laog, Pagudpud and La Union.
+We want to hang around a little more that night but decided to go back to our homestay inn.
+We prepared our backpacks and had enough rest for tomorrow’s trip to Laoag.

 Here’s the tourist map of Vigan scanned from the flyer provided by the Tourism Office — telephone number: (077)722-8771-76